Mary P. O’Reilly

 Mary has expertise with non-profit organizations.
 She assists tax-exempt organizations in formation and counsels them in their administration and day-to-day operations, including fundraising, grant making and compliance with corporate and tax requirements.

 A frequent lecturer to other estate planning professionals, Mary has spoken at prominent national legal conferences such as the American Bar Association’s Real Property, Trusts and Estates Section’s Spring Symposia and Practicing Law Institute’s Annual Estate Planning Institute.
-Mary was recently named a Rising Star in Super Lawyers—a recognition which only 2.5% of attorneys receive—and has been recognized for several years as a Who’s Who In Women in Professional Services.
+Mary was named a Rising Star in Super Lawyers—a recognition which only 2.5% of attorneys receive—and continues to be recognized by Super Lawyers and has also been sighted for several years as a Who’s Who In Women in Professional Services.

 Prior to joining Meltzer Lippe in January 2011, Mary practiced for over seven years in the Trusts and Estates Group of the international law firm of Fulbright & Jaworkski, in New York City, where she represented ultra high net worth individuals and families.

 Mary received her LL.M.
 (Masters of Law) in Taxation from New York University School of Law in 2007.
 She received her J.D., cum laude, from St. John’s University School of Law in 2003, where she attended law school on a full academic scholarship and served as Managing Editor of the St. John’s Law Review.
 She received her BA, cum laude, from SUNY Binghamton in 1998.